 1000 Islands and Seaway Cruises: Boat cruising in the world famous 1000 Islands.
 Of course, no visit to Brockville would be complete without a cruise of the world famous 1000 Islands.
 Departing from Block House Island in the City’s historic downtown, 1000 Islands & Seaway Cruises operates a fleet of boats offering a close-up view of the Islands.
 Choose from a variety of traditional Sightseeing, Dining and Entertainment cruises or get your motor running aboard the Islands’ only high-speed passenger boat, the ‘WildCat’ – safe, family fun; an adventure for all ages.
 1-800-353-3157 www.1000islandscruises.com

 1000 Islands Tasting Tours: new in 2017 will be guided tasting tours of local restaurants and hot spots servicing Brockville, Gananoque, and Kingston.
 Lunch tours will be offered in Brockville with the possibility of special evening tours.
-Please check back for details.
+Please visit their website for details: www.1000islandstastingtours.com

 Art in the City: Artists and artisans of many genres, hosted by area businesses and galleries, will be adding to the allure of Brockville by presenting their creations during the Annual Brockville Art in the City Tour.
 (2017 tour dates have not yet been set) www.artinthecitybrockville.com